What makes an organization capable of long-term success, through several phases of renewal or reinvention? I.e. what makes for dynamic capability?

 This conflict between Exploitation of what we know and Exploration of new possibilities is not the only type of serious Both/And conflict that can face organizations.

 Another example is the older conflict between Quality and Cost.
 Before "the Total Quality Movement" it was widely believed that higher quality always requires higher cost and lower cost always means lower quality.
 It seemed like a law of nature.
-But the Lean Management revolution begun by Japanese manufacturers made profound differences to the organization of factories under which quality could be improved AND costs lowered, if the Lean Management methods and philosophy were properly implemented.
-It took at least ten years but that Both/And revolution has happened.
+But the Lean Management revolution (begun by Japanese manufacturers) made profound differences to the organization of factories under which quality could be improved AND costs lowered, if the Lean Management methods and thinking were properly implemented.
+It took at least ten years but that Both/And revolution has happened in many places.

 I am proposing that an Org.
 Theory that can be useful must include this Both/And framework, linked with Org.
 Learning and Conflict Management.